7 Important Product Photography Angles & Viewpoints

 Low shots are taken from slightly below the eye level.
 These are captured by either keeping the camera at the bottom level of the product or by kneeling down a bit.

-This viewpoint is often considered when capturing portraits or model photos, but understanding this viewpoint is required to understand the basic angles.
-Low shots give focus to the lower area of the subject and direct the eyes to move upwards when looking at the image to reach the top.
+This viewpoint is often considered when capturing portraits or model photos, but understanding it is required to understand the basic angles.
+Low shots give focus to the lower area of the subject and direct the eyes upwards when looking at the image to reach the top.

 2. High shots

-Opposite to the low shots, high shots are taken from slightly above the eye-level.
-You must know that it isn’t the same as flat lay photography where the camera is capturing the complete 180 degrees straight from the top.
+Opposite to the low shots, high shots are taken from slightly above eye level.
+You must know that it isn’t the same as flat-lay photography, where the camera captures the complete 180 degrees straight from the top.

 In high shots, you can always notice a tilt.
 It first focuses on the top area and then leads the eyes towards the bottom.
 Again, high shots are more popular with model photography.